Hacker0x01/docs.hackerone.com/docs/programs/jira-server-integration.md

 ![jira-setup-13](./images/jira-setup-13.png)

+You're all set!
+Now that you've finished setting up the Jira integration, you can create Jira issues right from your HackerOne report.

+### Multiple integrations

 If you have multiple HackerOne programs, you can integrate them to the same Jira instance.
 Follow steps 11-18 for each subsequent program you need to add an integration for.

 *Note: You only need to follow steps 11-18 for your other programs because the application link has already been created when integrating with your first program, and only 1 application link is needed to set up a Jira integration.*

+### Multiple Jira instances per program
+This feature is available for **Enterprise programs only**.
 If you want to integrate the same program to multiple Jira instances, you can follow all the steps above for each integration.

-You're all set!
-Now that you've finished setting up the Jira integration, you can create Jira issues right from your HackerOne report.